dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 But we've already shown several important things about looking into the "mind" of a model as it writes code.
-We can say definitively that LLMs have an internal concept of nullability, even if it doesn't always trigger when it should.
+We can say definitively that LLMs have an internal concept of nullability, even if they aren't always able to do the neccessary program analysis to decide if variables are nullable.

 As these models continue to improve, and as we scale to larger models, it will be interesting to see how their understanding of programming concepts evolves.